Q. Why do you charge

 longest side, but keep safe your high-resolution files in case they are

-to insert the details of the category you are entering and image name for
+please include the details of the category you are entering and image name

-each image file e.g. "Scottish Wildlife Portrait_Red Deer Stag".
+for each image file e.g. "Scottish Wildlife Portrait_Red Deer Stag"

 Post - All entries submitted by post must be clearly labelled.
 Your

 CD should have your name written on it along with your completed entry form

 and payment.
 You can provide high-resolution TIFF images on the CD, or provide

 RGB JPEG image files that are 1000 pixels on their longest side (1500 pixels

 for panoramic format images), as long as you have the high-resolution files

 if they are required for the shortlist (see below).